ghent360/PrntrBoard/README.md

 Because the NUCLEO-64 has limited number of IO pins, some compromises had to be made:
   + No sd-card
-  + The thermocouple connectors share pins with the E0 and E1 coolond fan controls.
+  + The thermocouple connectors share pins with the E0 and E1 cool fan controls.
 You'll have to decide to use one or the other via jumpers on the board.
 Most printers I've seen come with "always on" extruder fans, the choice seemed like a worthy sacrifice.

 Generic shortcuts I don't plan to improve:
 ------